-ODBC Table Type: Accessing Tables from other DBMS
+ODBC Table Type: Accessing Tables from another DBMS

 ODBC (Open Database Connectivity) is a standard API for accessing database management systems (DBMS).
-CONNECT uses this API to access data contained in other DBMS without having to implement a specific applications for each ones.
+CONNECT uses this API to access data contained in other DBMS without having to implement a specific application for each one.
 An exception is the access to MySQL that should be done using the MYSQL table type.